Becker College Office of Financial Aid

-For more information on work-study positions visit the Career Services page.
+For more information on work-study positions, please visit our Work Study page.

 To apply for a parent plus loan go to www.studentloans.gov and click on Sign in.
 When signing in, use the information of the parent applying for the loan.
 Click on Apply for a Parent Plus Loan and follow the directions.